GiAna-A/GiAna-A/README.md

-- 🌱 Started to learn HTML, CSS and Javascript, working right now in a cool startup.
+- 🌱 Started to learn HTML, CSS and Javascrip and am currently learning how a low-code platform works as part of my master's thesis.